myfintech/Cordova-Hello-World/README.md

 ________________________________________
-## 1. Steps for rcreating a Cordova project
+## 1. Steps for creating a Cordova project
 ________________________________________

 1. Install android and iOS sdk's.